 Creators go where the money flows.
 And with money flowing in abundance from competitors’ creator funds, Instagram is doing its part to add new revenue streams to the platform.

 With an increasing number of creators shifting from sponsored content to audience monetization, Instagram’s diversified approach may just make sense and dollars.

-There are three major ways to make money on Instagram.
+Right now, there are four primary ways to make money on Instagram:

 - Work as an influencer to post content sponsored by brands

 - Be an affiliate marketer selling other people’s products

 - Earn money for your content through tips and ads

 - Become an entrepreneur and sell your own products

 Learn about new monetization tools, get inspired by creator examples, and find tips that apply to all four tracks.